 Philosophy and art have been at war since Ancient Greece.
 Join me for a look into this battle in a series in Prospect Park!
 Part One looks at the fraught relationship between art and reality – is art a dangerous illusion, an instruction manual, a mirror, or an escape, and can we even tell where art begins and reality ends?

-Part Three looks at art and audiences: do people go to art because they are working out psychological issues?
+In this Olio we'll look at art and audiences: do people go to art shows because they are working out psychological issues?
 Are they establishing themselves as a person of a certain taste?
 Are they getting brainwashed?
 Are they getting fleeced?
 Is art a new Religion?
 Expect to see Plato, Alexander Pope, Baudrillard, Wordsworth, Virginia Woolf, Oscar Wilde, Freud, Marx and Nietzsche weigh in.

 For this three-part series, we'll meet at 7:00pm under the Grand Army Plaza Arch and make our way to a cozy spot in the park.
 Bring some snacks and some (discreet) wine for the evening conversation.

 Think Olio is not about learning a new skill or adding credentials to your resume.
 It is about getting together with other people and expanding our worldview.
 It exists as a conduit for fruitful discussions, a dissent from the regurgitation of facts, and an embrace of new perspectives.